kyle-gross/Kyle-and-Anthony-printf-test-files/README.md

 * [What do the results mean?](#what-do-the-results-mean)

 ## General info
-Use these files to test the following specifiers that are used in the Holberton School \_printf project
+Use these files to test the following specifiers that are used in the Holberton School \_printf project.
 * %  - percent\_test.c
 * %c - char\_test.c
 * %s - string\_test.c